About SAML Login and Proof of Identity Configuration

 Click Save.

-Copy and paste the .CER file into the configured location Follow steps 3-5 in the Update Assertion URL section to configure the a partner certificate file.
+Copy and paste the .CER file into the configured location.

 Service Provider Metadata File